intenter/simple-pager/README.md

 ]
 ```

-In fact getPagesNodel is the only method exposed by the module:
+In fact getPagesModel is the only method exposed by the module:
 ```js
   getPagesModel(currentPage, totalPages [, options])
 ```
-If you don't pass any options by default this method generates a list with the crrent page and couple of surrounding pages.
+If you don't pass any options by default this method generates a list with the current page and couple of surrounding pages.
 Current page marked by the corresponding boolean property.
 Here is the full set of the available options with default values:
 ```js